- 1 Part-1: The Science Behind Psychometric Tests

 Psychometric tests: A key to tool to study and analyze an individual’s behaviour and stimulus to things and people.

 While on one hand, a lot of interest regarding psychometric tests, on the other hand, a lot of mistrust and confusion about its usage.
-We thought it would be more useful to have a clear resource, in one place, to guide hiring teams along their journey to help in recruiting individuals who are a cultural fit.
+For hiring teams to have all the resources in one place in their recruitment process would be more useful.

 This e-book helps the recruiters and hiring managers to understand the science behind these tests and their real-world usage.

 Psychometric test is not a new concept.
-It has been used since the early 20th century and was originally used only for the purposes of educational psychology.
+Interestingly, such tests have been in use since the early 20th century for educational psychology purposes.
 It was in 1905 that Alfred Binet introduced the first ‘intelligence test‘

 Ever since the evolution of psychometric tests, they have become a common feature in the selection process during recruitment.
 Today, most of the competitive organizations prefer these types of test as they can assess each candidate on their acquired skills and psychometric traits, rather than the educational background.